USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 organization site](https://github.com/USArmyResearchLab).
 If there is already a project on the ARL GitHub organization for the software, then the T2O2 will note the release for metrics purposes, but will take no other action.
-If an author chooses not to use the ARL GitHub organization, he or she MAY request that the T2O2 not create a project.
+If an developer chooses not to use the ARL GitHub organization, he or she MAY request that the T2O2 not create a project.
 However, as mentioned in Distribution Methods, it is strongly RECOMMENDED that GitHub be used to distribute software.

 The PDs SHOULD put their software on their project's site.
 The T2O2 will publicize this site on behalf of the PDs.
 The software MAY also be distributed